ninglab/CTKG/Schema.md

 ## Method

-Each *Method* represents a statistical method that is used for node 20,599 event groups with 3 attributes
+Each *Method* node represents a statistical method that is used in the statistical analyses of outcomes.
+The CTKG includes 933 *Method* nodes.
+Each *Method* node has an id "MethodID:XXX" and 1 attribute.

-933 statistical methods with 1 attribute

-**id**: The format is "MethodID:XX"

-**label**: Method

 **Attributes:**

 1. **name**

+   Definition: The name of the statistical method.

-   Example: ancova
+   Example: "ancova"

-## BaseGroup
+## BaselineGroup

-Each *BaselineGroup* node 20,599 event groups with 3 attributes

-27,068 outcome groups with 3 attributes
+Each *BaselineGroup* node represents an arm or a comparison group for describing the demographic or the data collected from the participants in the group.
+The groups are based on the pre-specified protocol and/or statistical analysis plan.
+CTKG includes 27,068 *BaselineGroup* nodes.
+Each *BaselineGroup* node has an id "BaselineGroupID:XXX" and 3 attributes.

+**Attributes:**

+1. **ctgov_group**

+   Definition: The group code provided by ClinicalTrials.gov.

+   Example: "O1"

+2. **title**

+   Definition: Descriptive label used to identify each arm or group.

+   Example: "Placebo, Then Naltrexone"

+   > Statistics:
+   >
    > 6,952 baseline groups (25.68% over all baseline groups) are with the title "Total".
 These baseline groups are summaries of all the other reporting baseline groups in the studies.
    >
    > 20,116 baseline groups (74.32%) represent a single group of participants.

-**id**: BaselineGroupID: ;

-**label**: BaselineGroup

-**Attributes:**

-1. **ctgov_group**

-2. **title**

-   Example: "Placebo, Then Naltrexone"

 3. **description**

+   Definition: Brief description of each arm or group.

    Example: ""In the placebo and then naltrexone arm, participants receive one-dose of placebo pill one hour before a first fMRI scanning session on visit 1 followed by a one-dose naltrexone 50mg one hour before a second fMRI scanning session on ...."